wayerr/sqlfiles/README.md

 attributes: 'type' see field attribute with same name, 'dir' - one of IN|OUT|INOUT it a parameter direction.
 Sample value can be placed in braces like following: `{*/sample value/*}*/`, note that only multiline comments can support this syntax.
+* `:parameter.name` - usual simply way to mape parameters in prepared statements.
+Usable when you do not need to specify additional metadata.

 Parser consume template and provide SqlTemplate object: